 Most people who visit Tasmania end up at Freycinet National Park.
 Most only stay a matter of minutes, some for days.
-For me it was a short visit, this time.
+For me it was a short bicycle touring and hiking visit, this time.

 Now any cyclist will admit that the wind is both their best friend and most bitter of enemies.
 Today we were best of friends.
 I don’t think I have ever covered ground so quick and effortlessly, I was cycling with a big smile on my face.
 I’m sure people looking at me must have thought why is he smiling while cycling in the rain, is there something wrong with him.
 Well, its not everyday that I manage to ride my loaded touring bike at 30km/h on average along the highway.

 In short time I made to my planed free camp for then night at the roadside stop on Mayfield Bay which is about halfway between Maria Island and Freycinet National Park.
 Due to the wind I contemplated cycling all the way to Freycinet but choose the comfort of a cup of tea by the beach in the rain instead.

 Freycinet National Park

 The following day I made short work of the trip to Freycinet National Park.
 The National Park campground is right on the beach.
 I found that the picnic BBQ area also has a power socket.
 I charged some electrical stuff while cooking on the free electric BBQ and drinking from my favourite red wine cask.

 Later, I took the short walk to the Wineglass Bay lookout area but decided against any long hikes.
 I just didn’t really feel like hiking today.
 In a couple of weeks time I will behiking in the Walls of Jerusalem National Park so decided I’ll wait till then to expend my hiking energy.
 After the hike I bumped into a work colleague from Darwin, small world.
 Also here after cycling from Sydney.